 Jump to section

-As mentioned, the most common cause and risk factor of plantar fasciitis is a change in the way you load your foot.
+As mentioned above, the most common cause and risk factor for plantar fasciitis is a change in how you load your foot - in a way that leaves it overloaded.

-To diagnose, we would firstly complete a physical assessment of the area and further specialised assessments.
-Ultrasound imaging may be used to confirm the diagnosis or to assess the extent of the injury's damage.
+In some cases, ultrasound imaging may be used to confirm the diagnosis or to assess the extent of the injury's damage.
+This tends to

-Plantar fasciitis is one of the most common conditions that we see in the clinic.
+Plantar fasciitis is one of the most common conditions that our podiatrists see in our Brisbane CBD and Newmarket clinics.

 Strength exercise - Calf raises with a twist.